 Is Blogging Worth It For Your Shopify eCommerce Store?

-James Parsons by James Parsons Updated Nov 3rd, 2023 13 min read
+James Parsons by James Parsons Updated Oct 10th, 2024 13 min read 34 Comments

 0:00 Listen to audio podcast

-Is Blogging for Shopify Worth It
+Is Blogging For Shopify Worth It

 I frequently talk about how blogging is basically essential for a modern online business to thrive.
 Content is how search engines like Google find and promote your site, and it's how people who use those search engines discover your brand.